stefan-hoeck/idris2-tui/DESIGN.md

 points.
 If you're experiencing issues with layout, it's possible there's an off-by-one issue in this library.

-If you stick to using the `pack*` family of functions for layout, you should not have to worry too much about this.
+A `Rect` is a tuple of a Pos and an Area.
+Rect has a bunch of useful methods, like `(.s)` which returns its south edge, or `(.sw)` which returns its southwest corner.

 ## Painting ##

 - `Context` models the state of the terminal window
 - Uses types from `TUI.Geometry`

-In comparison to ncurses, this library does direct drawing to the terminal.
+In comparison to ncurses and vty, this library does direct drawing to the terminal.
 And so, there are no intermediate buffers.
 Moreover, there is no optimization of screen updates.

-If all you want to do is direct rendering, you can just use the routines in `Painting` to get the job done.
-Use `runRaw` in `MainLoop` to pass in an explicit rendering
+### Synchronous Updates ###

 Instead of optimizing updates, I use: [iTerm2's synchronous updates]( https://gitlab.com/gnachman/iterm2/-/wikis/synchronized-updates-spec